etikshajain/proof-of-age-nft/README.md

 ### YourCollectible.sol: 0xcF7F46998A5808C0bB3fC323F39ddBEd0b53C902

-# 🏗 scaffold-eth | 🏰 BuidlGuidl

-## 🚩 Challenge 0: 🎟 Simple NFT Example 🤓

-🎫 Create a simple NFT to learn basics of 🏗 scaffold-eth.
-You'll use [👷‍♀️ HardHat](https://hardhat.org/getting-started/) to compile and deploy smart contracts.
-Then, you'll use a template React app full of important Ethereum components and hooks.
-Finally, you'll deploy an NFT to a public network to share with friends! 🚀

-🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
-Deploy your contracts to a testnet then build and upload your app to a public web server.
-Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

-💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx) or our [Challenge 0 Discord](https://discord.com/channels/778001331091800065/908425500643455046)

----

 # Checkpoint 0: 📦 Install 📚

 Want a fresh cloud environment?
 Click this to open a gitpod workspace, then skip to Checkpoint 1 after the tasks are complete.